Mechanical Engineering Technician Schools

 You can also earn a bachelor's degree in this field.
 Or you can use a mechanical engineering technician program as a step toward becoming a mechanical engineer (by completing a full engineering program).
 In addition, professional certification in mechanical engineering technology can help move your career forward.
 For instance, the National Institute for Certification in Engineering Technologies offers several certification options.
 Getting certified requires passing an exam, and you may need a supervisor to endorse your qualifications.

 4. The Job Outlook Is Promising

-According to the Occupational Employment Handbook, the number of job opportunities for mechanical engineering technicians is expected to increase about three percent between 2018 and 2028.
-That's close to the national average of about seven percent.
+According to the Occupational Outlook Handbook, the number of job opportunities for mechanical engineering technicians is expected to increase about two percent from 2021 to 2031.* That's close to the national average of about five percent.

 Opportunities could be particularly strong in the manufacturing sector.
 Consider these numbers from a report on manufacturing: Between 2018 and 2028, about 4.6 million manufacturing jobs are expected to become available.
 But 2.4 million positions may not be filled because of a shortage of qualified workers.
 That's because as manufacturing jobs become more complex, finding workers who have completed the right training becomes more important—and more difficult.
 As a result, 83 percent of manufacturing companies say they have offered higher pay to retain skilled workers.

 Now that you've learned some key facts about being a mechanical engineering technician, take the next easy step.
 Find mechanical engineering technician schools near you by entering your zip code into the search tool below!